-1. Salary
+Salary

 Salary includes the amounts of pay increases available to employees under the compensation plan adopted under Indiana Code § 20-28-9-1.5.
-Salary does not include the teacher evaluation procedures and criteria, any components of the teacher evaluation plan, rubric, or tool, or any teacher appreciation grant or addition to base salary based on a teacher appreciation grant to an individual teacher under Indiana Code § 20-43-10-3.5.
+Salary does not include the teacher evaluation procedures and criteria, any components of the teacher evaluation plan, rubric, or tool, or any performance stipend or addition to base salary based on a teacher appreciation grant to an individual teacher under Indiana Code § 20-43-10-3.5.

-2. Wages
+Wages

 Parties may bargain wages for duties outside of normal teaching duties that are performed during or outside of the regular teacher workday.
 Parties may bargain only the compensation for these duties.
 They cannot bargain which activities constitute an ancillary duty or any conditions under which a teacher may be assigned an ancillary duty.
-Nor can they bargain the number or type of extracurricular or co-curricular activities.
+Similarly, they cannot bargain the number or type of extracurricular or co-curricular activities.

-3. Salary and wage related fringe benefits
+Salary and wage related fringe benefits

-Salary and wage related fringe benefits include accident, sickness, health, dental, vision, life, disability, retirement benefits, paid time off (as permitted to be bargained under Indiana Code § 20-28-9-11), unpaid leave, wellness plans, Section 125 plans, travel allowance, severance pay, and expanded criminal history background checks.
+Salary and wage related fringe benefits include accident, sickness, health, dental, vision, life, disability, retirement benefits, paid time off (as permitted to be bargained under Indiana Code § 20-28-9-11).